EyeQube/Lexicon_LMS/README.md

 *password: foobar

 In order to sign in as a student (assuming you're neither a student yet, nor know/remember any registered students email adress and password), you must first sign in as a teacher.
-Once you are signed in as a teacher, register a student (name, email adress and password) to a course (make sure you remember the email adress and password) Then sign out, and sign in again, but this time as the student you just created (hopefully you remember the students email adress and password).
+Once you are signed in as a teacher, register a student (name, email adress and password) to a course (make sure you remember the email adress and password).
+Then sign out, and sign in as the student you just created (hopefully you remember the email adress and password).

 *If you encounter problems during any of the "steps" (above), please contact me: sattar.alvandpour@gmail.com